 Just like Qy8, The MEElectronics Sport-Fi M6 are probably the best workout earbuds in this price range.
 They might not look like much but they are pretty good.
 They’re light but don’t think they’re cheap.
 They’re made of good, sturdy, rain-resistant plastics.
 In comfort they also pass with flying marks.

 The ear hooks are made of memory wire so you can easily adjust them to your ear size and come with 6 different ear tips.
 Plus, the sound is pretty detailed and clear; the bass is emphasized but the other ranges aren’t overshadowed.
 It’s good for those that like to keep their rhythm with bass heavy songs, but not for audiophiles.
 Since they’re a budget model, they can’t compare to the high-end more expensive ones, but these still have pretty good value for a very affordable price.

-Durability (Sweat-resistance): Do not let their simple looks fool you, these are made of durable plastics.
-Also they have IPX5 sweat and water protection.
+Do not let their simple looks fool you, these are made of durable plastics.
+As they have IPX5 sweat and water protection therefore they are most suitable for working out and sweating.
 The plug has no stress relief but that’s pretty common among the headphones of this price range.

 The Mpow Wolverine are one of the most popular affordable Bluetooth headphones for gym and exercise.
 If you compare these to other models on their price range you’ll find that they have no weak point.
 They are light and comfortable enough for most users, with different ear tips and ear wings so you can find the best fit for you.

 The sound quality is pretty good and balanced, so not basshead material.
 They are protected against sweat and durable, not indestructible but then again you’ll get an 18 month warranty, so you can change them if they break.
 Also, if you buy them and don’t like them for whatever reason you have a 45-day period to return them and get your money back.
 You can also check the Magneto model that has the added feature of a magnetic control for a little more money.